ejgallego/coq-lsp/CONTRIBUTING.md

 Thank you very much for willing to contribute to coq-lsp!

-`coq-lsp` has two components:
+The `coq-lsp` repository contains several tightly coupled components in a single repository, also known as a monorepo, in particular:

+- Flèche: an incremental document engine for Coq supporting literate programming and programability, written in OCaml
+- `fcc`: an extensible command line compiler built on top of Flèche
+- `petanque`: direct access to Coq's proof engine
-- a LSP server for Coq project written in OCaml.
+- `coq-lsp`a LSP server for the Coq project, written in OCaml on top of Flèche
-- a `coq-lsp` VS Code extension written in TypeScript and React, in the `editor/code` directory.
+- a `coq-lsp/VSCode` extension written in TypeScript and React, in the `editor/code` directory

-Read coq-lsp [FAQ](etc/FAQ.md) for an explanation on what the above mean.
+Read coq-lsp [FAQ](etc/FAQ.md) to learn more about LSP and server/client roles.

 It is possible to hack only in the server, on the client, or on both at the same time.
 We have thus structured this guide in 3 sections: general guidelines, server, and VS Code client.

 ## General guidelines